Why Mr Ibu’s Leg Was Amputated – Ex-Manager

 - Rita Edochie Visits Mr Ibu At Hospital.

-Chochoo also stated that the surgery was done in Nigeria, but the actor will soon be flown abroad for further treatment.
+He also mentioned that they are making plans to fly him abroad for proper treatment, however his surgery took place in Nigeria and he’s been taken of in the country presently.

-“The surgery was done in Nigeria.
-He will soon be flown out of the country for further treatment but for now, he is being cared for in Nigeria.”
+Speaking further, he said, “The surgery was done in Nigeria.
+He will soon be flown out of the country for further treatment but for now, he is being cared for in Nigeria,”